szeweq/crates-data/README.md

 # crates-data
 A collection of crate opening data.
+This is currently used on my website: [crates.szeweq.xyz](https://crates.szeweq.xyz).

 ## Crate types
 The crate types define how an item should look and what data it should have.
 All files are contained in a directory which defines its type.
 These are the following types: